Kimberly McBennett, MD, PhD

 - Associate Professor, CWRU School of Medicine

-Kimberly McBennet, MD, PhD is a specialist and clinical educator in pediatric pulmonary (lung) disease in the Division of Pediatric Pulmonology, Allergy, Immunology and Sleep Medicine at University Hospitals Rainbow Babies & Children’s Hospital since 2014.
+Kimberly McBennett, MD, PhD is a specialist and clinical educator in pediatric pulmonary (lung) disease in the Division of Pediatric Pulmonology, Allergy, Immunology and Sleep Medicine at University Hospitals Rainbow Babies & Children’s Hospital since 2014.
 She sees patients at UH Rainbow Babies & Children’s main campus in Cleveland, OH.

-Dr. McBennet is board certified in hospice and palliative medicine and internal medicine.
+Dr. McBennett is board certified in hospice and palliative medicine and internal medicine.
 Her academic interests include adult Cystic Fibrosis, palliative care, and nutrition.
 Her research focuses on the use of MRI to detect early systemic disease in Cystic Fibrosis patients, Cystic Fibrosis quality improvement and is involved in Cystic Fibrosis clinical trials.

 - Cystic Fibrosis